Yoctol/bottender/website/versioned_docs/version-1.0.5/channel-line-setup.md

 ## Complete LINE Channel Settings

-To make a LINE bot work, you have to setup three values:
+To make a LINE bot work, you have to set up three values:

 - LINE Access Token
 - LINE Channel Secret